 The correct BBC Radio commands for Alexa

-Now you’ve got everything set up properly and the BBC skill installed, you need to make sure you’re using the correct voice commands to get the BBC Radio stations.
+Now you’ve got everything set up properly and the BBC Sounds skill installed, you need to make sure you’re using the correct voice commands to get the BBC Radio stations.
 I’m going to give you three different methods.
 You can experiment to see which is most successful for you.

 The official advice is to say:

-“Alexa, open the BBC”
+“Alexa, open BBC Sounds”

 You’ll hear a BBC blang and then be asked to choose a radio station, podcast or programme.
 Once Alexa has stopped speaking, you can ask for a specific station/podcast/show without having to say “Alexa” again.
 Here you don’t need to be too specific about the titles you’re asking for.
 You can say “6 Music” or “Woman’s Hour” or “Guy Garvey’s Finest Hour” and you should get the relevant show.